yangm97/renovate/docs/usage/private-modules.md

 - The app would be granted access to _all_ the repository/org secrets, not just the ones you want
 - If Renovate wants access to such secrets, it would need to ask for them from every user, not just the ones who want to use this approach (GitHub does not support the concept of optional permissions for Apps, so people do not have the option to decline)

-## Admin/Bot config vs User/Repository config for Self-hosted users
+## Global config vs Repo config for Self-hosted users

-"Admin/Bot config" refers to the config which the Renovate Bot administrator provides at bot startup, e.g. using environment variables, CLI parameters, or the `config.js` configuration file.
+"Global config" refers to the config which the Renovate Bot administrator provides at bot startup, e.g. using environment variables, CLI parameters, or the `config.js` configuration file.
-User/Repository config refers to the in-repository config file which defaults to `renovate.json` but has a large number of alternative filenames supported.
+"Repository config" (or "repo config" for short) refers to the in-repository config file which defaults to `renovate.json` but has a large number of alternative filenames supported.

 If there is a need to supply custom rules for certain repository, it can still be done using the `config.js` file and the `repositories` array.